 Studying in Germany is affordable for almost all international courses.
 Germany’s education cost is favourable for Indian students as well.
 Here are a few reasons that make Germany one of the popular choices to study abroad-

-1) High-quality education, infrastructure and staff
+1) High-quality education, infrastructure, and staff

-As most German public universities belong to the Middle Ages, hence, they follow the tradition of quality education.
-Even newer institutions follow the same legacy and the course curriculum is in line with contemporary international standards.
+As most German public universities belong to the Middle Ages, they follow the tradition of quality education.
+Even newer institutions follow the same legacy, and the course curriculum is in line with contemporary international standards.
 Modern infrastructure, veteran professors, and trained staff bring valuable and quality experience to the learners.

 2) Internationally recognized degrees